hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 ![ConversationGraph](assets/Overview4.png)

-In the graph, the X axis is the time and the Y axis represents data about Conversations.
+In the graph, the X axis represents selected time range and the Y axis represents conversations count.

 ![ConversationGraph2](assets/Overview5.png)

-You can get data at any given time point by hovering on the graph.
+You can view data by hovering over the graph at the selected point of date-time.

-- **Traffic**: It will give the number of Unique Users and Conversations at the selected point of date-time.
+- **Traffic**: It will give the number of unique users and conversations.

-- **Bot Performance**: It will give the Bot Automation at the selected point of date-time.
+- **Bot Performance**: It will give the Bot Automation %.

-- **Queries**: It will give the top queries asked by users at the selected point of date-time.
+- **Queries**: It will give the top queries asked by users.

-- **User Rating**: It will give the average of user ratings given at the selected point of date-time.
+- **User Rating**: It will give the average of user ratings given.

 ## ***User Rating***